kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I assume those vested interests must be somehow protecting the pedophile rape gangs that stole my life from me and countless other women and girls, and men and boys too no doubt.
 - Sometimes, at Let Women Speak rallies, it feels like the only people there are spies.
 It's so nice it's all videoed for the record in perpetuity.
 - Women speaking you know, brrrrrrr... a silencing-budget of billions, signed off in a nano-second, no doubt.

+!!! danger "Hi Susan"
+    - Please do re-read the previous section, with additions.
+    - Oh and let everyone know too.
+    - Thank you.

 ## Ireland